Tkko/Flutter_Pinput/README.md

 </div>

-Flutter package to create easily customizable Pin code input field (OTP) with slick animations.
+Flutter package to create easily customizable Pin code input field, that your designers can't even draw in Figma 🤭

 Please see the Changelog if you are migrating from version < 2.0.0

+Bonus tip: 🤫 Tell your PM that you need a week to implement the feature and chill with your friends meanwhile.

 ## Features: